The ear mould is an important part of a hearing aid. It directs the sound to where it is meant to go in the ear and should fit well and comfortably.

 What can I do to stop feedback?

 The best solution is often a new ear mould.
 While you are waiting for the new moulds to come back from the laboratory you may find that using a lubricant like Auragel will help by filling the spaces between the mould and the ear.
-You can get Auragel from your Australian Hearing centre.
+You can get Auragel from your Hearing Australia centre.
 Alternatively, a light smear of Vaseline or KY gel on the mould can help.